arbindoc/bot-education-ocrbot/README.md

 # bot-education-ocrbot
-A Node.js bot built with the MS Bot Framework for image OCR
+A Node.js bot built with the MS Bot Framework for image OCR.
+This is Arbindo's ORCBOT forked from michhar.

 Chat room for this repo/talk:  [on gitter](https://gitter.im/analytics-at-ms/conf-bots?utm_source=share-link&utm_medium=link&utm_campaign=share-link)